Meet Kim, our Practice Manager. Kim has been working at Frontier since September 2016.

 Why did you decide to work at Frontier?

-I recently moved from Chicago and spent a lot of time researching area clinics and possible jobs out in the Portland area when I came across Frontier through a connection in the veterinary world.
+I moved from Chicago almost 3 years ago and spent a lot of time researching area clinics and possible jobs out in the Portland area when I came across Frontier through a connection in the veterinary world.
 When I first walked in the door, I immediately felt at home.
 Everyone was SO nice and friendly, and the hospital is beautiful!
 I was so worried when I was applying for jobs that I wouldn’t be able to find a clinic I loved working at as much as my previous one in Chicago, and then I found Frontier.
 It was an instant fit, and I feel very lucky to be a part of such a fabulous and skilled team.

 Do you have any pets?

 I do!
-I have an 8-year-old wild black dog named Allie.
+I have an 11-year-old wild black dog named Allie.
 She is a lab mix to the best of our knowledge, but I swear she has some Border Collie in her.
 She is absolutely obsessed with the Chuck-It orange balls that I sometimes can’t even have them in the house, or she can’t let it go.
 She’s basically perfect.
-I also have a 10-year-old wild black cat (yes, I have an all black animal household!) named Snags.
+I also have a 13-year-old wild black cat (yes, I have an all black animal household!) named Snags.
 He has a permanent snaggle tooth that sticks out of his mouth, hence his namesake.
 He is recently on 3 legs now but can move around better than you would think!
 I actually have Frontier to thank for his excellent care when he was shot by a pellet gun outside, causing his femur to shatter and needing emergency amputation surgery.
 I ended up having to show up as a client before I started working here and they could not have taken better care of my boy and got us referred out to a surgeon who could do the amputation that day.